Importing and clearing goods that arrive by international mail (post)

 If you are unable to provide evidence of the value of the goods, the legislation (the Customs Act 1901) provides other ways of determining value.

 Personal or private use imports

 All imported goods are subject to assessment for duty, GST and other taxes and charges even if you imported those goods for your own use.
 If the goods you imported have a value over $1,000 you will need to lodge an import declaration and pay any duty, GST or other taxes and charges that may apply.

 Lodging and finalising an import declaration means the goods are ‘entered for home consumption’.
 The term ‘entered for home consumption‘, used by Customs and Border Protection, means goods were declared and cleared from Customs control in accordance with Customs law for delivery within Australia.

-If a parcel (one consignment) addressed to you contains goods or other packages that were imported for other people (such as your friends or relatives) and the parcel has a declared or assessed value exceeding A$1,000 you will need to lodge an import declaration and pay the duty, taxes and charges.
+If a parcel (one consignment) addressed to you contains goods or other packages that were imported for other people (such as your friends or relatives) and the parcel has a declared or assessed value exceeding AUD1,000 you will need to lodge an import declaration and pay the duty, taxes and charges for all the goods in that consignment.
 Customs law does not permit a parcel to be split or broken down into separate packages for assessment, even when those other packages were imported for other people.

 Australia Post will send you a First Notice if it holds a parcel or parcels addressed to you that:

 - have/has a declared or assessed value over AUD1,000; or